Soviet ruble: Banknotes

-New 1991-dated banknotes were all issued as USSR State Bank notes (including the 1-, 3-, and 5-ruble denominations), with nearly identical colours and size for all denominations, but included more colour and heightened security features.
-The 25 Rbl note was omitted from this series, but still remained legal tender; all 1961 notes apart from the demonetized Rbls 50 and Rbls 100 denominations remained in circulation.
-An important modification of the design included the removal of the texts in languages of other Soviet republics (i.e. all texts were in Russian only) in the 1992 issues; all 1991 notes (in exception to the 2nd 1991 Rbls 100 banknote) contained all Soviet languages.
-In this series, Rbl 1. notes were issued on 27 June 1991, Rbls 3 notes on 3 November 1991, Rbls 5. notes on 5 July 1991, Rbls 10 notes on 10 July 1991, Rbls 50 and Rbls 100 notes on 23 January 1991, Rbls 200 notes on 29 October 1991, and Rbls 500 notes on 24 December 1991.
-Rbls 1,000 notes were issued in March 1992, after the Soviet collapse.
+New 1991-dated banknotes were all issued as USSR State Bank notes (including the 1, 3, and 5-ruble denominations), with nearly identical colours and size for all denominations, but included more colour and heightened security features.
+The 25-ruble note was omitted from this series, but still remained legal tender; all 1961 notes apart from the demonetized 50- and 100-ruble denominations remained in circulation.
+An important modification of the design included the removal of the texts in languages of other Soviet republics (i.e. all texts were in Russian only) in the 1992 issues; all 1991 notes (in exception to the 2nd 1991 100-ruble banknote) contained all Soviet languages.
+In this series, 1-ruble notes were issued on 27 June 1991, 3-ruble notes on 3 November 1991, 5-ruble notes on 5 July 1991, 10-ruble notes on 10 July 1991, 50- and 100-ruble notes on 23 January 1991, 200-ruble notes on 29 October 1991, and 500-ruble notes on 24 December 1991.
+1,000-ruble notes were issued in March 1992, after the Soviet collapse.
+New 1992-dated notes, similar in appearance to the 1991 issues, were printed in denominations of 50 to 1,000 rubles. bearing the Soviet state emblem and name.
+A notable exception was that the more-colourful Rbls 100.
+Notes of this series were still dated 1991 unlike the others.

-New 1992-dated notes, similar in appearance to the 1991 issues, were printed in denominations of Rbls 50–1,000. bearing the Soviet state emblem and name.
-A notable exception was that the more-colourful Rbls 100. note of this series was still dated 1991 unlike the others.
+After the breakup of the Soviet Union, many newly independent republics chose to continue circulating Soviet rubles even after the introduction of the new Russian ruble in 1993.

-After the breakup of the Soviet Union, many newly independent republics chose to continue circulating Soviet rubles even after the introduction of the new Russian ruble in 1992.
+Most of these notes were withdrawn on 26 July 1993, though due to the impossibility and the lack of exchanging these notes for most people it was extended up until the end of August and then again to 1 October 1993.
+These notes circulated up until the end of the 1993 Monetary reforms, 31 December 1993 due to the strict time limit and the strict exchange limit.